 UCLA Housing & Hospitality is committed to the integration of sustainability in our community and has become a UC-wide sustainability leader through the efforts of students, staff, faculty, and administration.
 UCLA H&H recognizes the significance of supporting and implementing sustainable practices and initiatives and continues to launch new programs that support our mission.

-Our Sustainability Mission: UCLA Housing & Hospitality will meet or exceed UC and UCLA policies on sustainability while demonstrating through action that sustainable practices are a critical component of our quality services, products, and programs.
+Our sustainability mission is to meet or exceed UC and UCLA policies on sustainability while demonstrating that sustainable practices are a critical component of our quality services, products, and programs.

-Read a message from Peter Angelis, Assistant Vice Chancellor for UCLA Housing & Hospitality Services, about H&H’s commitment to sustainability here.
+Read a message from Peter Angelis, Assistant Vice Chancellor for UCLA Housing & Hospitality Services, about our commitment to sustainability here.

 UCLA Dining’s premier residential restaurant, Bruin Plate, is a 4 Star Certified Green Restaurant.
 Bruin Plate implemented 108 steps in the six environmental categories of energy, water, waste, food, disposables, and chemicals, earning 314.28 GreenPoints™ to become just the 6th restaurant and the 3rd university in the US to achieve 4 Stars.

 UCLA Dining now has Tower Gardens on Sproul Landing Sun Deck.
 The gardens feature 50 aeroponic grow towers, which will provide herbs and greens to Bruin Plate.
 The modular, stackable growing structures accommodate 44 plants per tower, allowing us to grow 2,200 plants simultaneously!
 The towers use 90% less land and 95% less water than conventional farming methods.